 When we are babies we learn to associate feeding with the comfort of our mothers.
 Some experts believe this association never really leaves us.
 As we grow older and we take on more responsibilities, life can get more stressful and food can offer a reversion back to those early days of complete dependency.
 If you've ever found yourself reaching for a chocolate bar after a busy day, or ordering a take-away when you feel lonely and sad, then you might be a comfort eater.

 As a comfort eater you will find it more difficult to lose weight because you've let food become your coping mechanism and without it, you might not know how to deal with your emotions.
+Weight loss hypnotherapy can help to address this, helping you learn how to process negative emotions in a way that doesn't lead to comfort eating.

 You ban food